bfintal/Page-Builder-Sandwich-old/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Turn your visual editor into a page builder hybrid
+Visual editor - page builder hybrid

 == Description ==

-= PB Sandwich for short =
+= Call it PB Sandwich for short =

 One of the most frustrating things when creating content is layouting and writing them.

-Sure you can use shortcodes columns, but are not user friendly with all those distracting square brackets.
+Sure you can use **shortcodes columns**, but are not user friendly with all those distracting square brackets.
 They look great in the frontend, but they are not actual columns in the backend.
-Page builders are also great, but we didn't want to hijack the content editor and we wanted to find a way to do it using the existing visual editor that everyone knows.
+Existing **page builders** are also great, but we didn't want to hijack the content editor and we wanted to find a way to do it using the existing visual editor that everyone knows.

 *Check out the screenshots to see how Shortcodeless Columns works.*